tingyucha/AOSPRE/docs/testcase.md

 ### output_filename_format_string

 > The <code>output_filename_format_string</code> determines how the
-  CfRadial-formatted files produced by AOS will be named.
+  CfRadial-formatted files produced by AOSPRE will be named.
 This entry must specify a Fortran format string with exactly two 'A' format specifiers, used to build output file names.
 The 'A' format specifiers will resolve to the beginning and ending time of the